Which Microsoft Surface is right for you? | CNN Underscored

 Surface Go 3: Best for basic tasks

 The Surface Go 3 is by far the smallest and most affordable Surface device in the lineup.
-Part tablet and part laptop, with a starting price of $399.99.
-For that price, you get a tablet with a built-in kickstand, and internal components that are just good enough.
+Part tablet and part laptop, it has a starting price of $399.99.
+For that price, you get a tablet with a built-in kickstand and internal components that are just good enough.
 The Go 3 is ideal for someone who needs a basic computer for simple tasks like online shopping, checking your email or watching your favorite YouTube creators.

-We won’t recommend getting the base model Go 3 though, simply because performance will be something it struggles with especially if you’re multitasking or doing the occasional minor photo edit.
-For $630, you can get a Surface Go 3 with more than enough to power through Excel spreadsheets while triaging your email inbox and dealing with Slack messages from coworkers.
-It’s powered by an Intel Core i3, 8GB of RAM and 128GB of SSD storage.
+We won’t recommend getting the base model Go 3, though, simply because performance will be something it struggles with, especially if you’re multitasking or doing the occasional minor photo edit.
+For $630, you can get a Surface Go 3 with more than enough to power through Excel spreadsheets while triaging your email inbox and dealing with Slack messages from co-workers.
+It’s powered by an Intel Core i3, 8GB of RAM and 128GB of solid-state drive (SSD) storage.

-The Go 3 offers portability thanks to its compact size which is ideal for someone working from home or a student.
-A 10.5-inch display, and an overall weight of just 1.2 pounds for the tablet portion make it easy to move around the house with, or pick up and take to class.
+The Go 3 offers portability, thanks to its compact size that is ideal for someone working from home or a student.
+A 10.5-inch display and an overall weight of just 1.2 pounds for the tablet portion make it easy to move around the house with, or pick up and take to class.

 The Surface Go 3 is a lightweight, portable 2-in-1 that is convenient to tuck into nearly any bag.
 Battery life should be enough to get through a day of meetings or classes, but you’ll need to top up the battery if you plan on using it later in the day.